jaanga/terrain-plus/cookbook/hgt-viewer/readme.md

 ## Concept

 ### Mission
-Provide a web browser viewer for HGT files - which are binary data containers of height elevation data
+Provides a web browser viewer for HGT files - binary data containers of elevation data

 ### Vision
 Help make it easier and faster to visualize mashed-up elevation data from a variety of sources

 ## Features
-* Displays files in 'Sandbox Ferranti 3 Sec HGT'
+* Displays HGT files in 'Sandbox Ferranti 3 Sec HGT'
+* Reads SRTM files

 ## Road Map